Dimensions of Temperament

 Looking at the 4 personality types depicted in the graphic above, which most accurately describes you?
 By ‘you’, we mean the natural you, the you you don’t have to work at, the you which feels most comfortable to you when there are no pressures to be anyone else.

 We’re talking about the you you were born with: your natural temperamental type.
 Of course, very, very few people remain totally true to that type in all circumstances – especially when their vMEMES motivate them to do things beyond their temperamental type.
-(For example, as someone slightly on the Melancholic side, when leading a workshop event, I find my ORANGE’s achievement orientation will lead me to perform in an outgoing, even charismatic way that contains little hint of my natural mild Introversion.)
+(For example, as someone slightly on the Melancholic side, when leading a workshop event, I find my ORANGE’s achievement orientation will lead me to perform in an outgoing, even charismatic way that contains little hint of my natural moderate Introversion.)

 How much you are any one type will depend on where you tend to locate naturally on each of the 2 Dimensions of Neuroticism and Extraversion.
 A number of studies have supported Hans J Eysenck’s (1967) contention that our default position on these Dimensions is birthed in us.
 One such was James Shields (1976) finding that monozygotic (MZ) twins were significantly more similar in Extraversion and Neuroticism than were dizygotic twins.
 Equally notable is the w0rk of John C Loehlin (1992) who found, in MZ twins reared together, correlations for Extraversion of 0.51 and Neuroticism of 0.46; in MZ twins reared apart Loehlin found correlations of 0.38 for both Extraversion and Neuroticism, suggesting differing environments made only small differences compared to the effects of being genetically identical.

 However, most people can and do move along these axes, according to circumstances and especially if those circumstances require a vMEME shift.
 Though it will take considerable regular reinforcement, people can be conditioned by either positive reinforcement or positive punishment to behave substantially different to natural type.
 However, as William Moulton Marston (1928) pointed out when considering how and why behavioural traits shift, there is always a natural tendency to revert to type when under severe pressure.
 There again, the new science of Epigenetics is currently challenging many of the ‘givens’ of Genetics.
-Elements of the ‘Human Condition’ may not be as fixed as Eysenck thought, with genes being switched on and off by environmental influences which may explain why some people do appear to change key aspects of their temperament as they go through life.
+Elements of the ‘Human Condition’ may not be as fixed as Eysenck thought, with genes being switched ‘on’ and ‘off’ by environmental influences which may explain why some people do appear to change key aspects of their temperament as they go through life.

 Neuroticism & Extraversion

 It was in 1947 that Eysenck factor-analysed 39 items of personal data for each of 700 neurotic soldiers, including brain damage, physical illness and personality ratings.
 2 uncorrelated factors emerged: Introversion-Extraversion (E) and Neuroticism-Stability (N).
 Introverts and extraverts had already been identified as distinctive characteristic/categorical types by Carl Gustav Jung back in 1921; however, Eysenck saw Extraversion as a dimensional scale.
-As with Neuroticism, Extraversion is assumed to be a normal distribution amongst a general population so that most people will score somewhere in the middle and very few at either extreme.
+As with Neuroticism, Extraversion is assumed to be a normal distribution amongst a general population so that most people will score somewhere iaround the middle and very few at either extreme.

-Eysenck attributed someone’s position along the Extraversion axis to the level of electrical stimulation in the cerebral cortex from the ascending reticular activating system (ARAS).
+Taking his cue from Pavlov’s notion of ‘nervous types’, Eysenck attributed someone’s position along the Extraversion axis to the level of electrical stimulation in the cerebral cortex from the ascending reticular activating system (ARAS).
 The main function of the ARAS is to maintain an optimum level of alertness or ‘arousal’.
 It does this by enhancing the incoming sensory data to the cortex through the excitation of neural impulses…or it can damp them down.
 In extraverts the ARAS causes inhibition which reduces the intensity of sensory stimulation reaching the cortex.
 For introverts the ARAS builds up excitation which increases the intensity of sensory information reaching the cortex.
 The result of this is that introverts have a lot of internal activity and, therefore, seek a ‘quiet life’ to avoid further, external stimulation whereas extraverts are proverbial ’emptyheads’ who seek external stimulation to fill the void inside.

 In 1965 Eysenck wrote: “The typical introvert is a quiet, retiring sort of person, introspective, fond of books rather than people; he is reserved and distant except to intimate friends….He does not like excitement, takes matters of everyday life with proper seriousness and likes a well-ordered mode of life.
 He keeps his feelings under close control, seldom behaves in an aggressive manner and does not lose his temper easily.
 He is reliable, somewhat pessimistic….